Netflix/conductor/sqlserver-persistence/README.md

 ## Lock
 - `workflow.decider.locking.server` - set to `SQLSERVER` to use with Microsoft Sql Server
 - `workflow.decider.locking.enabled` - enable decider lock
-- `workflow.decider.locking.namespace` - a prefix for the lockId
+- `workflow.decider.locking.namespace` - a namespace for the locks.
+Max length is 4 characters.
 - `conductor.jetty.server.port` - will be used in the `[reentrant_lock].[holder_id]` to identify a locker, along with the hostname and thread id which will are provided by the runtime.
 The default is 8080, you should probably not set this property unless you really need to.
 - `LOCAL_RACK` - ^